dnsinogeorgos/ccmasker/README.md

 ```

 ### Python equivalent
-Wrote an equivalent python script for comparison.
+Wrote an equivalent python script for comparison
-It is impressive how it performs compared to the go variant.
-A while loop sending logs to rsyslog with the python version
-has an ~8mb memory footprint compared to ~5mb for go
-and uses roughly .4% cpu compared to .3% for go.
-Of course these are not proper measurements but still
-it shows how far python has come in terms of performance.
+Took me 10 minutes to write and is almost as fast ¯\_(ツ)_/¯

+### Todo
+write tests
+split masking to goroutines with a waitgroup and mutex
+send messages to goroutines